 You can achieve this calorie deficit in several ways:

-7 Simple Tips to Lose Weight
+7 Simple Ways to Lose Weight

 - Eliminate all sugary drinks and fruit juices: Cutting fruit juices and sodas will cut hundreds of calories from your meals per day, thus help you lose weight fast.

-- Eat a protein rich diet: A protein-rich diet can rev your metabolism, keep you feeling full for longer, and decrease your appetite (4, 5, 6).
+- Eat a protein-rich diet: A protein-rich diet can rev your metabolism, keep you feeling full for longer, and decrease your appetite (4, 5, 6).

 - Eat soluble fiber: Similar to protein, soluble fiber is linked to suppressed appetite, causing the feeling of fullness, which will reduce the number of calories you take in per day.
 Studies show that soluble fiber may help lose fat especially belly fat (7, 8).
 The recommended intake of fiber is 25 grams for women and 38 grams for men per day.

 - Drink green tea: According to research, you may rev up your metabolism by 5% and boosts your fat burning by about 17% by drinking green tea (9, 10).

 - Exercise: Working out regularly forces you to use up more energy (in the form of calories).
 Cardio exercises seem to be the most effective in terms of burning calories and losing weight.

 - Strength training: Resistance training or weight training, in addition, can help prevent muscle loss.
 This will prevent your metabolism from slowing down.
 Muscle mass is responsible for up to 20 percent of metabolism (11).